fhaer/adaptive-phishing-awareness-training/README.md

 # Adaptive Phishing Awareness Training

 An interactive phsihing simulation that utilizes LLMs for generating messages, adapted to specific users and environments, and for coaching users.
-The simulation is based on Flask and requires the setup of an LLM-API to a local LLM via <a href="https://ollama.com/">Ollama</a> or the "<a href="https://llm.datasette.io/en/stable/">llm</a>" library.
+The simulation is requires the setup of an LLM-API to a local LLM via <a href="https://ollama.com/">Ollama</a> or the "<a href="https://llm.datasette.io/en/stable/">llm</a>" library.
 By default, the qwen 2.5 7B LLM is configured via Ollama.

 **Example**: After flagging a phishing message as a legitimate message, the behavior of the LLM can be observed, giving feedback (1) and answering questions (2, 3).